 3. What is the Global Employment Initiative (GEI)?

 - GEI provides career support for family members through a network of Global Employment Advisors (GEAs).
 GEAs assist family members with resumes, interviews, networking, and a host of other tools for seeking employment both inside and outside missions overseas.
 These career transition professionals assist Foreign Service family members in developing employment strategies, exploring portable career options, and preparing for employment upon reestablishing residency in the U.S.

-- Global Employment Advisors provide the following services via webinars, one-on-one meetings, and by telephone: preparation of culturally appropriate resumes for overseas use, preparation of federal resumes, tips and practice for interviews, cross-cultural issues as they relate to the work place, networking guidance, advice on both inside and outside the mission employment, self-employment, telework, volunteer options, long-term career planning, and feedback on career strategies, and one-on-one coaching.
+- Global Employment Advisors provide the following services via webinars, one-on-one meetings, and by telephone: preparation of culturally appropriate resumes for overseas use, preparation of federal resumes, tips and practice for interviews, networking guidance, advice on both inside and outside the mission employment, self-employment, telework, volunteer options, long-term employment planning, feedback on career strategies, and one-on-one coaching.

-- View the the GEA contact list.
-GEAs are able to work with clients via phone, Skype, email, and in-person in at their regional base or during post visits.
+- View the GEA contact list.
+GEAs are able to work with clients via phone, virtual platforms, and email.
 For additional information about the Global Employment Initiative email GEI@state.gov.

 - Family members can reach out to the Community Liaison Office, the Human Resource office, and the Global Employment Advisor at post to learn about the employment landscape.
 In addition, the GEA can assist family members with professional development, networking skills, and portable career options.
 It’s important to note that GEI is not a job placement service.
 Please email GEI@state.gov for these resources.